justinrgarrard/world-of-naevis.net/docs/more/feats/universal.md

 >
 > *Requirements: None*
 >
 > Your maximum hit points increase by two.
 For each level beyond the first, you gain an additional one hit point.
+Choose an ability score.
+You gain +1 to that ability score.
+You can take this feat multiple times.

 {: .feat}
 > **Polymath**